cgddrd/git-reset-head-file-recover/README.md

 ## Disclaimer

-This software **does not, in any way possible** promise to recover any of your files.
-It simply provides a mechanism for which to **try** and recover files yet to be rmeoved by the `git` garbage collector.
+This software **does not, in any way** promise to recover any of your files.
+It simply provides a mechanism for which to **try** and recover files yet to be removed by the `git` garbage collector.

 The author takes **no responsibility or liability** for any damages to files, software or hardware caused as a result of using this software.